When people ask me what I do for a living I have many different answers depending on who I’m talking to and how much explanation I feel like giving.

 Although travel blogger is often the most easily understood it also seems to be the one that people feel most inclined to ask more questions about.
 It’s not quite understood how something that started out as people documenting their trips abroad for friends and family has turned into a profession that actually enables you to earn money, and enough money to do it as a full-time job.

-How to earn money as a travel blogger is a frequent question but not one I’m going to answer in this post (don’t worry, I will in another).
+How to earn money as a travel blogger is a frequent question but not one I’m going to answer in this post (don’t worry, you can find out all about how travel bloggers make money here).
 Instead, I want to share my path to becoming a full-time travel blogger, or whatever you want to call it!

 Why should you care how I became a full-time travel blogger?